hritik25/second-principles/docs/_posts/2024-08-18-immigration-part-one.markdown

 Building a life in the US as an Asian immigrant is fraught with challenges.
 I knew that.
 To get to work and live there, you need to win a lottery.
 I signed up for all of it.
 Five years later, I just lived through the most soul crushing experience of my otherwise privileged life.
 With the expiration of my student VISA, the legal immigration machine filtered me out.
 Thank you for your service.
 Months later, I still find myself yearning to be back in the states, to put it mildly.
 And I can't, not so soon.

-The idea with this brain dump is to potentially channel some perspective from within, own the cards that have been dealt, and make peace with the path ahead.
+The idea with this two-part brain dump is to potentially channel some perspective from within, own the cards that have been dealt, and make peace with the path ahead.
 So a disclaimer before the dump begins - the following paragraphs are a rant, with some sanity towards the end.
 Here goes.

 After a highly engaging graduate degree experience in New York City, I got to resume and also start living the most animated years of my life at the dawn of 2021.
 Sadly, there were only three of those.
 I was not picked in the H1B lottery in the four attempts made so far, and my student VISA (F1 STEM-OPT) expired in February this year.
 Although being on the wrong side of luck four times with the H1B is quite unfortunate (about 30% chance I believe), it was well within the realm of my imagination.
 As the next step, I was supposed to move to Canada as a contingency plan for a year.
 This is where it all went downhill.
 My employer's work permit application to the Canadian immigration authorities took five months to process when they advertise the processing times as two weeks under the "[global skills strategy](https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/permit/temporary/global-skills-strategy.html)" program.
 With the VISA expiration, I had no choice but to uproot my life to leave the US by a deadline.